 Education and training can provide people with life changing experiences and opportunities.

-The Foundation believes that by supporting individual students to improve their education and for organisations to develop and deliver education and training opportunities industry its productivity, competitiveness and growth can be improved greatly.
+The Foundation believes that by supporting individual students to improve their education and for organisations to develop and deliver education and training opportunities a productivity, competitiveness and growth can be achieved.

 Individuals, whether they are already employed in the industry or studying programs that may lead them to join the industry are worthy of support also.